AnonymerNiklasistanonym/RaspiForBeginners/README.md

 [984211.506485] sd 0:0:0:0: Attached scsi generic sg0 type 0
 ```

-So we see it's there but wen want to know the name of it.
+So we see it's there, but we want to know the name of it.
 Let's try this command:

 ```